 4th Axis Machining

-What is 4th Axis Machining?
+What is the 4th Axis on a cnc machine?

 4th Axis machining involves using an indexing head that works in conjunction with a 3 Axis CNC mill.
-The 4th Axis is mounted into the CNC mill to be used for advanced machining operations.
+The 4th Axis is mounted into the CNC mill to be used for advanced CNC machining operations.

 Above: 4th Axis components.
 On the left is the tailstock.
 On the right is the Indexer.
 The machined blank is positioned for 4th Axis machining.